Undistraction/gitbook/promises.md

 2. `then` always returns a new Promise.
 3. A promise has an internal `PromiseValue` property.
 4. A promise has an internal `PromiseStatus` property that tracks its state \(either `pending` or `resolved`\).
+5. The value passed in to a resolved handler is the outcome of the previous promise's execution function
+6. A function that returns a promise is a _promise-based-function_.
+Resolution callbacks are often promise-based-functions, returning a Promise.

 ## Callback Hell